javiermontanana/grade5theory/_af-ornaments/ornaments.md

 So we will go from the main to the upper note, then back to the main note.

-For mordents, we will distinguish between 2 types:
+But for mordents, we will distinguish between 2 types:

 Upper mordent and lower mordent.